22 ways to use LinkedIn as a freelancer

 It's a common theme within business networks to try and help out where and when you can.
 Contacts will commonly reach out on LinkedIn asking for recommendations, job leads, an introduction, your participation in an online survey, etc.

-And since everyone is busy, and these little favours can seem like a hassle in the moment, try to go out of your way to help out when you can, without taking an overly transactional approach to it.
-As you build up your social capital as someone who is generous and willing to lend a helping hand, contacts will naturally want to do everything they can to help you out when you're the one asking for a favour.
+And since everyone is busy, and these little favors can seem like a hassle in the moment, try to go out of your way to help out when you can, without taking an overly transactional approach to it.
+As you build up your social capital as someone who is generous and willing to lend a helping hand, contacts will naturally want to do everything they can to help you out when you're the one asking for a favor.
 As the saying goes, give and you'll get!

 While we've already established that it it pays to be generous with your time and expertise on LinkedIn, it's important to set firm boundaries.
 There will always be the type of people — one might call them mooches — who seem to take personal pleasure in trying to get free work out of you.
 This could include behaviours like constantly asking for your opinion on how they should build their website, to sweet-talking you into doing a copy review for every new landing page.
 But if you even suggest putting them on the clock, they act like you're the one who crossed a line!